trucomanx-desktop/ClipboardTextCorrection/src/README.md

 ## 3. Using

-If the program was not added to the Linux start session, then to start use the command below:
+If the program was not added to the Linux start session, then to start, use the command below:

 ```bash
 clipboard-text-correction-indicator